Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Topical authority shouldn’t be overlooked, especially if you don’t have much content to support your services.

 It can be a good idea to focus on blog content initially, striving for a temporary posting schedule that exceeds your current ability to maintain consistently.
 This is also a valuable consideration for local businesses.
-Increasing your local SEO with blog posts early can help you start to rank for more location-specific keywords, potentially aiding with actual brick-and-mortar conversions.
+Increasing your local SEO early with blog posts can help you start ranking for more location-specific keywords, potentially aiding actual brick-and-mortar conversions.

-Once that content is created, you can then adjust your schedule to something more manageable, knowing that you have content already on the site working its magic.
+Once that content is created, you can adjust your schedule to something more manageable, knowing that you already have content on the site working its magic.

 Weekly vs Biweekly vs Monthly Blogging: What’s Right for You?

-You’ll find a consistent message throughout the content I create on blogging, which is that businesses should focus on a biweekly process to begin with.
+You’ll find a consistent message throughout the content I create on blogging: businesses should focus on a biweekly process to begin with.

 Why?

-I don’t recommend this because it’s the “best” but rather because it provides a solid middle ground that allows you, as a business, to understand what your true capabilities look like.
+I don’t recommend this because it’s the “best,” but rather because it provides a solid middle ground that helps you, as a business, understand your true capabilities.

 For example, you may do biweekly for two months, and your team finds it easy to keep up, the content quality is great, and you’re seeing some results.